savitar0916/ToDoList-NF/README.md

 # ToDoList-NF

-## This is a Html & Css & JavaScript Practise
+## Html & Css & JavaScript Practise

 This a ToDoList Web but no FrontEnd and BackEnd Framework.